Set-OutlookSignatures/Set-OutlookSignatures/readme.md

 When a domain/forest in the custom list starts with a dash or minus ('-domain-a.local'), this domain is removed from the list.
 The '\*' entry in a custom list is only considered when it is the first entry of the list.
 The Active Directory forest of the currently logged-on user is always considered.
+Default value: '*'
+## DeleteUserCreatedSignatures
+Shall the script delete signatures which were created by the user itself?
+The default value for this parameter is $false.
+Remark: The script always deletes signatures which were deployed by the script earlier, but are no longer available in the central repository.
+Default value: $false
+## SetCurrentUserOutlookWebSignature
+Shall the script set the Outlook Web signature of the currently logged on user?
+Default value: $true
 # Outlook signature path
 The Outlook signature path is retrieved from the users registry, so the script is language independent.
 The registry setting does not allow for absolute paths, only for paths relative to '%APPDATA%\Microsoft'.